thomasperi/mojl/docs/v2.0.0-alpha.unreleased/transpiler-adapters.md

 // ...
 ```

-This means that every Mojl module should do *either but not both*:
+This means it's a good idea to separate your SASS code into separate modules for:

-- Output CSS, or
+- Files that define variables intended for export, and
-- Define SASS variables, mixins, etc.
+- Files that output CSS code.

 That way, let's say `foo.scss` defines:
 ```scss